top of page

 Side Trips:

 There are multiple options for side trips throughout the Arthurs.
-We did not do any of them this time, though I've heard they offer the best views.
+We did not do any of them this time, though I've heard they offer some of the best views.

 Lake Fortuna (between Junction Creek and Lake Cygnus) – 800m